Southern Cassowary

 • Their claws, as sharp as a blade, help them dig and attack with intense power.

-• It has thick feathers, allowing it to pass through thorns and bushes with ease.
+• It has thick and coarse feathers, allowing it to pass through thorns and bushes with ease.

 • These birds have strong legs to jump high and kick hard in both forward and backward directions.